OXBO Energy

 On-site and remote drilling oversight, bore deviation analysis, anti-collision management, and construction quality assurance for large institutional borefields.

-Independent TRT interpretation using petroleum engineering analogs.
+Independent TRT interpretation using rigorous subsurface engineering methods.
 Raw data validation, Monte Carlo uncertainty quantification, and design-grade thermal property estimates.

 Techno-economic evaluation of deep horizontal coaxial bore systems as alternatives to conventional shallow borefields.
 Cost modeling, risk analysis, and regulatory pathway assessment.